Study at HUTE

 Undergraduate

-The Faculty of School Education not only spans a wide range of subjects and fundamental knowledge, but also seeks to foster the comprehensive abilities needed as a kindergarten and elementary school teacher.
+The Faculty of School Education (The Teacher Education Program) not only spans a wide range of subjects and fundamental knowledge, but also seeks to foster the comprehensive abilities needed as a school teacher.

-Those who have studied four years or more and obtain the required credits to graduate will be awarded a university degree.
+Those who have studied for four years or more and obtain the required credits to graduate will be awarded a Bachelor of School Education.

 Graduate School of Education

-The Joint Graduate School (Ph.D.Program) in Science of School Education Our school was established in association with Joetsu University of Education, Gifu University, Shiga University, Okayama University, and Naruto University of Education.
+The Joint Graduate School (Ph.D.Program) in Science of School Education is operated in association with Joetsu University of Education, Gifu University, Shiga University, Okayama University, and Naruto University of Education.

-Our joint graduate program, based on the results produced by the combined curriculum of the six universities, is comprised of education and research organizations that perform practical research of educational activities and curriculum.
-We aim to foster competent individuals who have highly developed research and leadership skills that are grounded in practice and attempt to contribute to the clear improvement of the quality of teachers in response to the current diversification of education.
+The programs of the Joint Graduate School consist of education and research organizations that conduct practical research on educational activities and curricula, based on the results of integrating the curricula of the six universities.
+We aim to foster competent individuals who have highly developed research and leadership skills that are grounded in practice and can contribute to the clear improvement of the quality of teachers in response to the current diversification of education.

 Research Students

-Individuals interested in doing research in a specific field may be permitted to enroll as a research student if they choose.
-The enrollment period starts at the beginning of the academic year or the start of a semester.
+Individuals interested in doing research in a specific field as a research student may be permitted to enroll upon selection.
+The enrollment period starts at the beginning of the academic year or at the start of each semester.

-Such students must take the exam included in their course enrollment fees and pass to receive credit.
+Such students must pass the assessment of the course taken in order to receive credit.

 Special Auditors